 The revenue protection guarantee is established by: (Average Yield) X (Coverage Level) X (Insured’s Share Percentage) X (Projected Price).

 An indemnity may be due when the calculated revenue (insured’s production X harvest price) is less than the revenue protection guarantee for the crop acreage.

-Note: When the harvest price is released, if it is greater than the projected price, the revenue guarantee will be recalculated using the harvest price as well.
+NOTE: When the harvest price is released, if it is greater than the projected price, the revenue guarantee is recalculated using the harvest price as well.

 While the revenue guarantee is increased, the insured is not charged additional premium for this increase.
 If the harvest price is less than the projected price, the policy guarantee remains at the projected price.